Bochum: Climate

 Bochum features an Oceanic climate (Köppen: Cfb; Trewartha: Dobk) characterized by cool winters and short warm summers.
 Extreme temperatures are uncommon.
 However, temperatures rising above 30 °C (86 °F) are to be expected on multiple days in summer and the climate station closest to the City did record a peak temperature of 40 °C (104 °F) on July 25, 2019.

 On the other extreme, freezing temperatures are common between mid-November and late March.
 In some years, however, frosts may occur as late as early May.
 Temperatures below −10 °C are, especially in recent years, only seen on rare occasions.
 The city lies within the warmer extent of the 8a USDA plant hardiness zone (−12.2 to −9.4 °C or 10 to 15 °F).
 Some winters may pass without a frost below −5 °C (data from the nearest active climate station).
 These comparably mild conditions in Winter permit the planting of plants that would either not be reliably hardy or not able to bloom throughout Germany like Trachycarpus palms, Summer lilac, Paulownia tomentosa and Rosemary.

 However, winters can be unpredictable with strong fluctuations in temperatures: In mid-February 2021, the city was affected by a severe cold spell bringing temperatures down to –15 degrees Celsius (5 °F) accompanied by heavy snowfall which hindered traffic for multiple days.
 A week later, a temperature of 17 °C (63 °F) was recorded, an increase of 32K.

 The total precipitation of 815mm is distributed relatively evenly through most of the year but has a peak in winter and two minima in late spring and July, respectively.
 June shows a second peak in precipitation due to the return of the westerlies which leads to more thunderstorms being generated along frontal boundaries of Atlantic low-pressure systems.
 In recent years, the city was affected by summer and spring droughts.
 Thunderstorms are not uncommon in the warm season and can generate intense downpours and sporadically hail.

 The city experiences little sunshine in winter with a minimum of 1,3h per day in December and a lot more in early summer and late spring with May featuring 7,5h per day.
 The total amount of sunshine per year is 1689h.

-Due to the cities northern latitude of 51°N, seasonal day-length variation is significant.
+Due to the city’s northern latitude of 51°N, seasonal day-length variation is significant.
 The longest day of the year, June 21, features 16 h 38 min. of daylight while the shortest day of the year which is December 21 is only 7 h and 50 min. long.